-Long-term funding.
 Sustained support allows organisations to plan, to grow sustainably, and to have the confidence to test new ideas and approaches.
 Our typical partnerships last up to three years; however we also place great importance on developing relationships, collaborations and networks with our partners beyond the grant.

-Capacity development.
 All organisations and individuals have the potential to grow, and we wish to support this.
-We will earmark around one-quarter of each grant that we provide for capacity development.
-We will identify needs jointly with our partners.
-Capacity development may take a variety of forms, including organisational development or supporting professional development of individuals within organisations.
+We earmark a minimum percentage of each grant that we provide for capacity development, identifying needs jointly with our partners.
+Capacity development may take a variety of forms, including organisational development or supporting the professional development of individuals within organisations.

-Non-grant support.
-We will provide support that goes beyond the grant.
+We provide support that goes beyond the grant.
 This will be tailored to each individual partner, but we anticipate that it will include advice and support in networking and capacity building.
-We are keen to utilise the experience of previous partners, including the alumni of our past scholarship programmes; we will explore ways to draw more on these resources.
+We are keen to utilise the experience of previous partners, including the alumni of our past scholarship programmes; we will continue to explore ways to draw more on these resources.

-Supporting research.
 We believe that issues impacting the development of the region require thoughtful, in-depth analysis, and that this should be widely shared to help the general public better understand the situation, inform civil society, and encourage policymakers to take properly informed action.
-We will therefore at times support or commission particular research we think will increase understanding of an issue.
+We support or commission particular research where we think this will increase understanding of an issue.

-Diversity.
 We believe societies are stronger when everyone is equally involved – and that equal involvement is a fundamental right.
-We will therefore encourage our partners to pay attention to diversity and to ensure that minority, gender and disability issues are thought about and addressed in their work, and give priority to organisations that encourage community cohesion.
+We encourage our partners to pay attention to diversity and ensure that minority, gender and disability issues are thought about and addressed in their work, and give priority to organisations that encourage community cohesion.

-Our work is delivered through two main programmes, the Civil Society Programme and the Youth Empowerment Programme.
+Our work is delivered through two main programmes, the Civil Society Programme (CSP) and the Youth Empowerment Programme (YEP).
 Information on these programmes can be found through the links below.